huandu/facebook/README.md

 ### Use `App` and `Session` ###

 It's recommended to use `App` and `Session` in a production app.
-They provide more controls over all API calls.
+They provide more control over all API calls.
 They can also make code clear and concise.

 ```go
 // create a global App var to hold app id and secret.